-For over a decade, Ray also authored a weekly newspaper column for several weekly newspapers and a daily, the Portland Daily Sun.
+For over a decade, Ray also authored a weekly newspaper column for several weekly newspapers.
+His column now appears each Friday in the Portland Daily Sun.

 Ray’s first book, “It Might Just Be Me, But I Don’t Think So!” sold out both the first and second editions.

 In 2014, Ray authored his second book, “Governor Paul LePage, Rebuilding Maine’s Future.”
 The book offers a positive insight into the accomplishments of the LePage Administration and the bold, new direction Governor LePage has taken the Maine economy.